EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.proj.md

 ### celestial.proj.pr_hammer

 pr_hammer function                                                  AstroMap Description: Project coordinates (longitude and latitude) using the Hammer projection.
-The coordinates are projected on an ellipse
+The coordinates are projected on an ellipse with axis ratio of 2:1.